directus/directus/docs/reference/system/collections.md

 #### Meta

-Directus metadata, primarily used in the Admin App.
+Directus metadata, primarily used in the Data Studio.

 `collection` **string**\
 Name of the collection.
 This matches the table name in the database.

 `icon` **string**\
-Icon displayed in the Admin App when working with this collection.
+Icon displayed in the Data Studio when working with this collection.

 `note` **string**\
-Short description displayed in the Admin App.
+Short description displayed in the Data Studio.

 `display_template` **string**\
-How items in this collection should be displayed when viewed relationally in the Admin App.
+How items in this collection should be displayed when viewed relationally in the Data Studio.

 `hidden` **boolean**\
-Whether or not this collection is hidden in the Admin App.
+Whether or not this collection is hidden in the Data Studio.

 `singleton` **boolean**\
 Whether or not this collection is treated as a singleton.

 `translations` **array**\
-How this collection's name is displayed in the different languages in the Admin App.
+How this collection's name is displayed in the different languages in the Data Studio.

 `archive_field` **string**\
 What field in the collection holds the archived state.